-Control Plane Security (CPSec) protected AP FIPS mode - When the module is configured as a Control Plane Security protected AP it is intended to be deployed in a local/private location (LAN, WAN, MPLS) relative to the Mobility Controller.
+• Control Plane Security (CPSec) protected AP FIPS mode - When the module is configured as a Control Plane Security protected AP it is intended to be deployed in a local/private location (LAN, WAN, MPLS) relative to the Mobility Controller.
 The module provides cryptographic processing in the form of IPSec for all Control traffic to and from the Mobility Controller.

 In addition, the module also supports a non-FIPS mode - an un-provisioned AP, which by default does not serve any wireless clients.
 The Crypto Officer must first enable and then provision the AP into a FIPS AP mode of operation.
+CPSec is the only Approved mode the APs can be provisioned into when FIPS mode is enabled.